 - Cash it out before moving and take any gains with you to Portugal.

 The second option is especially important if you have a stocks and shares ISA.
 Any gains will be liable for Portuguese capital gains tax once you’re a Portugal tax resident, so make sure you cash it out before that happens.

 #9.
 Transfer UK pension to Portugal

 Thanks to the double tax agreement between the UK and Portugal, you can receive your UK pension in Portugal without being taxed twice.

 If you’re tax resident in Portugal, then you’ll pay Portuguese tax on your UK pension income.

 Some expats prefer to protect their pensions from income tax by transferring them to another jurisdiction using QROPS (Qualifying Recognised Overseas Pension Scheme).

-According to financial advisors Blacktower FM, who specialise in cross-border tax, both Malta and Gibraltar are good choices due to their favourable terms.
+According to financial advisors Blacktower, who specialise in cross-border tax, both Malta and Gibraltar are good choices due to their favourable terms.

 We strongly recommend you consult a financial advisor before making any decisions on your pension.